 Sally Wallace describes the basis of their work as classic and traditional.
 She explains, “Most of our pieces use a lot of embroidery, and people do voluntarily use the word “exquisite” to describe them.
 Yet the next most often used word to describe the look is ‘clean’ and ‘very American’ while inspiration is taken from European and Asian sources.”

 At Emissary Fine Linens, we find that family businesses like ANNALI embody the very essence of what our store values: quality materials, expert craftsmanship, and an honest commitment to making the very best and most creative fine linens possible.
-Please stop by one of our two Washington, DC-area locations, and see for yourself what exquisite needlework looks like.
+Please shop online or stop by one of our two Washington, DC-area locations, and see for yourself what exquisite needlework looks like.
 Far from being a lost art, fine embroidery is very much alive at ANALI.